It’s increasingly rare, but we love i. Here are five great reasons why why handmade jewelry matters

 Despite the rise in AI production of all fashion accessories, there’s no doubt that handcrafted jewellery is here to say.
 It offers a host of advantages over the traditional variety, making it increasingly popular as a fashion choice.

-Handmade pieces of jewellery give you something that you can cherish for years.
+For us, the main reason why handmade jewelry matters is that it gives you something that you can cherish for years.
 You know that whatever item you have, nobody else in the world will have anything remotely similar.
-And that’s a special feeling.

 All images courtesy of Pippa Small